-The test function for the stack and the initialization function are placed in the iec60730b_4_cm7_stack.S file and written as assembler functions.
+The test function for the stack and the initialization function are placed in the iec60730b_4_cm7_stack.S file and they are written as assembler functions.
 The header file with the return values and the function prototypes is iec60730b_4_cm7_stack.h.
-The iec60730b.h and asm_mac_common.h and iec60730b_types.h are the common header files for the safety library.
+The iec60730b.h, asm_mac_common.h, and iec60730b_types.h are the common header files for the safety library.
 The following sections show the example of the linker setup, process of initialization, and implementation.

-9.3.1 FS_CM4_CM7_STACK_Init
+9.3.1 FS CM4 CM7 STACK Init